Princu/Cloud_Orchestration_Layer/README.md

 * A Cloud Orchestration Layer: Creating/Deleting/Quering and Scheduling Virtual Machines(VMs) in a given Network.

 * Write the information of
-    * the machines in file named: pm_file
+    * the physical machines in: pm_file
-    * the location of the VM image file in file named: image_file
+    * the location of the VM image file in: image_file
-    * flavors which can be evaluated in file named: flavor_file
+    * flavors which can be evaluated in: flavor_file

 * Run using the following command:
-    *  python start.py pm_file image_file flavor_file
+    *  ./bin/script.sh <pm_file><image_file><flavor_file>

+* Scheduler Algorithm:
+    * The scheduler looks for the next machine in line and if its ram and cpu limit satisfies the ram and cpu limit of the virtual machine to be created, it creates the VM in that machine.

+* Technology Used : Flask, Libvirt